 This case study concerns the growing trend of package holidays being sold on major social network sites by 'homeworkers' who do not always understand the significance of the sales of package holidays.

-One travel post by a seller we'll call 'X' on a social networking site ends, "Flights sold separately but showing from £37 with Whizz Air from Doncaster Airport”.
+One travel post by a seller we'll call 'X' on a social networking site ends, "Flights sold separately but showing from £37".

-The post could be misleading and we would have to consider whether the average consumer would be misled (thinking it an LTA or package), potentially leading to a CPR offence.
+The post could be misleading and we would have to consider whether the average consumer would be misled (thinking it an LTA or package), potentially leading to a CPRs offence.

-In some cases, the person with whom the consumer immediately deals in purchasing a package will be the Organiser/Principal.
-In other cases, the consumer will be dealing with a retailer (Travel Agent) selling on behalf of an Organiser/Principal.
-When considering whether a trader is an Organiser/Principal, it should make no difference whether that trader is acting on the supply side or presents himself as a Travel Agent acting for the consumer.
-Any trader who ultimately combines a package will be the Organiser/Principal for the purposes of the 2018 PTRs.
+In some cases, the person with whom the consumer immediately deals in purchasing a package will be the organiser/principal.
+In other cases, the consumer will be dealing with a retailer (travel agent) selling on behalf of an organiser / principal.
+When considering whether a trader is an organiser/principal, it should make no difference whether that trader is acting on the supply side or presents themselves as a travel agent acting for the consumer.
+Any trader who ultimately combines a package will be the organiser/principal for the purposes of the 2018 PTRs.

-There is always a need as a Principal/Organiser to ensure you provide accurate information to consumers.
-Organisers /Principals could offer package holidays, Linked Travel Arrangements, accommodation-only or flight-only facilities to the consumer.
-The requirement for accurate information is to enable consumers to make an informed choice.
-It is important with package holidays and travel services to understand what the responsibilities of the Organiser/Principal and Agent are in any transaction with the consumer.
-In general terms, the Organiser/Principal is the party that is contractually bound to the consumer to provide the travel services.
-You will be the Organiser/Principal if you place yourself in contract with the customer either directly or through someone you have appointed or allowed to act as your Agent.
+A principal/organiser must always provide accurate information to consumers.
+Organisers / principals could offer package holidays, LTAs, accommodation-only or flight-only facilities to the consumer.
+Consumers need accurate information to make an informed choice.
+It is important with package holidays and travel services to understand what the responsibilities of the organiser / principal and agent are in any transaction with the consumer.
+In general terms, the organiser/principal is the party that is contractually bound to the consumer to provide the travel services.
+A business will be the organiser / principal if it places itself in contract with the consumer either directly or through someone it has appointed or allowed to act as its agent.

-Where an Agent has been appointed, it can contract on behalf of that Organiser/Principal and their acts are treated as those of the Organiser/Principal.
-In addition, monies paid to an Agent on behalf of the Organiser/Principal are deemed to be received by them.
+Where an agent has been appointed, it can contract on behalf of that organiser/principal and their acts are treated as those of the organiser/principal.
+It is vitally important for businesses to understand that where monies are paid to an agent on behalf of the organiser/principal, the monies are deemed to have been received by the organiser / principal.

 Case study: Online holiday marketplace